crocme10/zero2prod/README.md

 Let's go with the second option.
 We use
 [cargo xtask](https://github.com/matklad/cargo-xtask) to add automation tasks to this project.
-The following command will start a docker container for postgres, and run the migrations to setup the database.
+The TLDR is `cargo install cargo-xtask`.
+Then the following command will start a docker container for postgres, and run the migrations to setup the database.

 ```sh
 cargo xtask postgres